YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/Popup.md

   "displayType": "TOAST",
   "toastText": {
     "type": "string",
     "value": "You are currently listening to the one minute preview.
-Teach Clova about your music taste and get a coupon for 100 songs on NAVER Music!"
+Teach Clova about your taste in music and get a coupon for 100 songs on Music!"
   },
   "toastLinkText": {
     "type": "string",